Amiya-git04/Kiva-Microloan-Analysis-SQL--POWER-BI-/kiva_loans_sql_queries_results.md

 FROM kiva_loans_utf8
 WHERE borrower_genders IS NULL OR borrower_genders = '';

--- Example of managing (imputing 'Unknown' for missing genders) - use with caution (UPDATE statement):
--- UPDATE kiva_loans_utf8
--- SET borrower_genders = 'Unknown'
--- WHERE borrower_genders IS NULL OR borrower_genders = '';

 5. How did you detect and de-duplicate records within the Kiva dataset?

 WITH CTE_LoanDuplicates AS (
     SELECT
         *,